iffyio/iffyio.github.io/_posts/2019-06-27-linux-namespaces-part-1.md

 In the remainder of this post, we will lay the ground work for our program that we will call `isolate`.
-`isolate` takes a command as arguments and runs that command in a new process isolated from the rest of the system and within it's very own namespaces.
+`isolate` takes a command as arguments and runs that command in a new process isolated from the rest of the system and within its very own namespaces.
 In the coming posts, we will look at adding support for individual namespaces when `isolate` spins up the command process.